-IV.
-FAIR LABOR STANDARDS ACT (FLSA)
+I. FAIR LABOR STANDARDS ACT (FLSA)

-The Fair Labor Standards Act (FLSA) is a federal law which requires most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half the regular rate of pay for all hours worked over 40 hours in a workweek.
-However, certain employees are exempt from the minimum wage and overtime pay requirements.
+The Fair Labor Standards Act (FLSA) is a federal law which requires that most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half the regular rate of pay for all hours worked over 40 hours in a workweek.
+However, certain employees are exempt from the minimum wage and overtime pay requirements of the FLSA.